HumanSignal/label-studio/docs/source/guide/comments_notifications.md

 meta_description: The Comments and Notifications feature defines how annotators, reviewers and administrators communicate and receive updates on projects and tasks.
 ---

-Annotators, reviewers, and administrators can use comments to do the following:
+Annotators, reviewers, and administrators can use comments to do the following: test

 - Speed up the labeling process
 - Increase the annotation quality